 You can find my writings on the sleep crisis here:

 - “Writing the Sleep Crisis“, The Polyphony, December 2020.
-This essay also looks back on Forty Winks Café, the project’s inaugural event at Being Human Festival 2020, the UK’s only national festival of the humanities.
+This short piece also looks back on Forty Winks Café, the project’s inaugural event at Being Human Festival 2020, the UK’s only national festival of the humanities.

-- [Forthcoming] “Sleep Mode: Phones, Achievement Subjects, and the Crisis of Sleep in Contemporary Literature”, in Telepoetics, edited by Sarah Jackson, Annabel Williams, and Phil Leonard.
+- [Forthcoming] “Sleep Mode: Phones, Achievement-Subjects, and the Sleep Crisis in Contemporary Literature”.
+Telepoetics.
+Ed.
+Sarah Jackson, Annabel Williams, and Phil Leonard.

 You can find some of the talks I’ve given on the sleep crisis in the talks section of this website.

 My research on the topic was featured in “Sleep Tight“, an article by Kelly Rose Bradford in Costco Connection magazine.